Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects that could affect this region.
-Notable projects include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, The Point Buddina, and Mooloolaba Foreshore Revitalisation Project - Stage 2.
-Below is a list of those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting this region.
+Notable projects include: Mooloolaba Foreshore Revitalisation Project (commenced Aug-19), Mooloolaba Transport Corridor Upgrade (started Feb-20), The Point Buddina (begun Apr-21), and Mooloolaba Foreshore Revitalisation Project - Stage 2 (initiated Jun-22).

 Professional plan users can use the search below to filter and access additional projects.